One Hour San Diego Harbor Tour by Flagship Cruises tickets

 - Coronado Hotel: This world-famous hotel and San Diego landmark was once the largest resort in the world, and was the first hotel to switch to electric lighting near the turn of the 20th century.
 The resort’s palatial design and coastal location continue to make it a much-loved and often-photographed destination by guests and passers-by alike.

-Enjoy guaranteed discounts on One Hour San Diego Harbor Cruise by Flagship Cruises & Events and your choice of other top attractions.
+Enjoy guaranteed discounts on One Hour San Diego Harbor Tour by Flagship Cruises tickets and your choice of other top attractions.

 Proceed to the Flagship Cruises awning on the water front (1050 North Harbor Drive).
 Present your Pass for entry.
 Board the ship and enjoy!